IP Blocking is best if you don't want your data being mixed with user data

 Can I see what data Hotjar has collected about me?

-To learn about viewing your data collected by Hotjar's users, visit our Visitor Lookup article.
+To learn about viewing your data collected by Hotjar's users, visit our User Lookup article.

 Data collected by sites using Hotjar is controlled by the site owner, however, Hotjar provides site owners with the tools to help you learn about the personal identifying information that has been collected through Hotjar.